Butenko Abiit, non obiit Butenko Abiit, non obiit

 time 6 minutes

-Once every three months, our editorial office welcomed a visit from a grey-haired gentleman with a youthful sparkle in his eye, charming smile and a large briefcase.
+He used to come every three months.
+A handsome, gray-haired gentleman with a youthful sparkle in his eye, a charming smile, and a large leather briefcase.

 Information